DBurya/VAASuggestions_GIQ/README.md

-# Time-efficient solution for the design of voting advice applications: A machine learning approach.
+# Time-efficient solution for the design of voting advice applications: A machine learning approach

 This repository presents the source code of a system and obtained results of the research.
 A system was built to enhance the design of voting advice applications.